-The Anxiety Treatment Clinic of South Florida provides OCD treatment that gets results.
+The Anxiety Treatment Clinic of Atlanta provides OCD treatment that gets results.
 We utilize the latest science to help people overcome obsessive-compulsive disorder and live a full life.
 Effective psychological treatments are available to those who are suffering from this debilitating disorder.
 One of these interventions is a special form of cognitive behavior therapy called exposure and response prevention.
 This type of OCD treatment consists of exposing a person to the obsessions and then preventing the usual response.
 Over time, the person becomes accustomed to the discomfort and the obsession becomes less intense.

 What is Obsessive Compulsive Disorder?